allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 The simplest way to create and populate a config resource is to:
 * sign-in to an App Engine console account,
 * select a project you want to create the configuration for from the dropdown on the top-bar,
-* run a Cloud Shell session by clicking on the ">_" icon in the top-right corner.
+* run a Cloud Shell session by clicking the ">_" icon in the top-right corner.

-Then run the following command (if you do it for the first time follow the API enabling instructions prompted on the command line).
+Then run the following command (if you do it for the first time follow the API enabling instructions prompted on the command line):
 ```
 gcloud beta runtime-config configs create cart-db_dev
 ```
-Runtime configurator offers a simple API to get, set and watch variable values eg:
+Runtime configurator offers a simple API to get, set and watch variable values, e.g.:
 ```
 gcloud beta runtime-config configs variables set DBUSER  "cart-admin"  --config-name cart-db_dev
 ```